HMarzban/ned/README.md

 ```
 ## Add Router

 If you want to add a new route you can simply run `ned add` command and chose `router`, then cli ask for the name of your router which must be unique otherwise gives you a warning.
-After all, if router created successfully cli gives you help with the code you need in your script:
+After all, if router created successfully, At the end, CLI gives you help with the code you need in your script:

 ```bash
 [Ned Cli]: Don.
 Router "profile" added successfully."